This article will cover the following information:

 - Enom: 30 Days

 The rules of redemption are different for every registrar, please see below for how your domain will be handled based on how it was registered with HostGator.

 LaunchPad Domain Redemption

 If the owner of the domain wishes to purchase the domain back, they may do so by either signing up for an account with SnapNames.com or waiting for the domain to be released to the public once more.
-Unfortunately, once past the 36 days grace period and the domain is queued for auction, HostGator cannot guarantee the domain's redemption.
+Unfortunately, once past the 35 days grace period after the domain is queued for auction, HostGator cannot guarantee the domain's redemption.

 eNom Domain Redemption

 After 30 days of being expired, domains enter the redemption period.
 Once a domain enters the redemption period there is a $75.00 fee plus the normal price to renew the domain name, as we must pay a fee directly to eNom in order to restore the domain on your behalf.
 HostGator will require you to pay this cost or register a different domain.
 This redemption period can last until the next expiration date or until the registrar auctions the domain to a higher bidder — whichever comes first.
 The registrar may also release the domain so that it can be registered again, but they will not announce when they do this, and they cannot be forced to do this.

 As with expiration periods, the redemption period is not required by ICANN and can be as little as 0 days with some registrars.

 Once a domain has entered pending deletion, the only course of action available is to wait for it to be returned to the public for new registration.
 During this phase of the life cycle of a domain, the domain cannot be recovered or modified.
 This phase lasts approximately 5 days.